-Document name Description Objective Product Specification (OPS) Applies to document versions up to 0.7.
-This product specification contains target specifications for product development.
-Preliminary Product Specification (PPS) Applies to document versions 0.7 and up to 1.0.
-This product specification contains preliminary data.
-Supplementary data may be published from Nordic Semiconductor ASA later.
+Document name Description Objective Product Specification (OPS) Applies to document versions up to 1.0.
+This document contains target specifications for product development.
 Product Specification (PS) Applies to document versions 1.0 and higher.
-This product specification contains final product specifications.
+This document contains final product specifications.
 Nordic Semiconductor ASA reserves the right to make changes at any time without notice in order to improve design and supply the best possible product.